 Scholarship of Learning and Teaching

 Vanessa’s focus in the scholarship of learning and teaching centres on inclusive teaching via the design and implementation of communities of inquiry.
-She also concentrates on developing industry relevant, research-informed curricula which combines her industry experience and expertise in information systems, knowledge management, sustainability and disaster management.
+She also concentrates on developing industry relevant, research-informed curricula which combines her industry experience and expertise in information systems, knowledge management, sustainability, emergency management and work.
 For example, she is currently partnering with academics at the University of Newcastle on a project funded by a grant the Office of Learning and Teaching that will develop the conceptual model for a virtually distributed computer-based teaching and learning tool RES-SIM.
 This project will provide students across disciplines the opportunity to learn via dynamic disaster system simulations.

 Current Teaching Responsibilities

 Internal Academic Roles and Responsibilities

 - Co-leader, Digital Business Work and Life research program in the Centre for People, Organisation and Work